polyaxon/polyaxon/README.md

 }
 ```

-Feel free to [contact us](mailto:contact@polyaxon.com) We would love to learn about your project and see if we can support your custom need.
+Feel free to [contact us](mailto:contact@polyaxon.com), we would love to learn about your project and see how we can support your custom need.

 # License